andersonopt/website/content/blog/product-release-notes-3-20-20.md

 ## New Geo Analysis Box

 We temporarily have **two** Geo Analysis boxes/task sections currently visible on a project.
 One box (labeled 'New') is our new version and the other is our 'Old' version.

 Since we've added quite a bit of new functionality and overhauled the backend engine, we published the new Geo Analysis tool while still maintaining access to the old one.

 * We will eventually deprecate the old Geo Analysis task, but we want to confirm the new one is fully validated before we hide the old task (please to shoot us a note if you have any feedback/issues).

 ADD SCREENSHOT AFTER LENGTH OF FIELDS ARE ADJUSTED

+## Constraint Map Legend

+Once you run Geo Analysis,

 ## Tree Cover and Depth-to-Bedrock Added to Geo Analysis

 You can now evaluate and automatically remove land with tree cover from your buildable area constraint maps and acreage calculations. _(Data source: National Land Cover Database (NLCD) 2016)_

 We've also added a Depth-to-Bedrock setting where you can specify a minimum depth-to-bedrock distance analysis (setting) - NLCD 2016 (National Land Cover Database)

+## Southern Slope Aspect

+In Geo Analysis, if any land is marked as a hazard because it exceeds the max slope (%) you set, we will continue to denote those high slope areas in yellow, but we will also shade Southern-facing slopes differently so that you can identify areas that still may be buildable.

+SCREENSHOT (ONCE LEGEND IS UPDATED)

 ## Geo Analysis Progress Notification Updated